GST Singapore – Goods and Services Tax Guide

 Goods & Services Tax Assistance Scheme

-This scheme targets the small and medium enterprises (SME) who register their business for voluntary GST for singapore tax filing.
-The set ups may improve their accounting system in compliance with GST rules and regulations.
+This scheme targets small and medium enterprises (SME) that choose to register voluntarily for GST Singapore.
+The companies must improve their accounting system in compliance with GST rules and regulations.

 Major Exporter Scheme (MES)